 My Re-se-Arch Interests

-My research focuses on computer Vis-Eye-on, often motivated by the task of building explainable and improvable visual Turing test and robot autonomy through lifelong communicative learning.
+My research focuses on computer Vis-Eye-on, often motivated by the task of building explainable visual Turing test and robot autonomy through lifelong communicative learning.
 To accomplish my research goals, I am interested in pursuing a unified framework for machines to ALTER (Ask, Learn, Test, Explain and Refine) recursively in a principled way.

 • Deep Perception of the Visible and Deep Understanding of the Dark Jointly